 2 tablespoons Worcestershire sauce – This is the trickiest ingredient.
 Even here in Los Angeles, neither the grocery stores or the health food stores carry a vegan version.
 We highly recommend ordering The Wizard’s Organic Vegan Worcestershire Sauce on Amazon.

 6 tablespoons butter or margarine – Use Earth Balance Original.
 They also have other versions including soy free, organic whipped, olive oil, omega 3, and organic coconut spread.
 All are vegan and none contain added gluten.
-At least one version will be available at just about any grocery store, including at Trader Joe’s where outside brands are rarely sold.
+At least one version will be available at just about any grocery store, including Trader Joe’s.

 ¾ teaspoon garlic powder – Preferably non-irradiated